jwhiteman/lucidsimple-blog/_posts/2016-01-24-pattern-matching-helps-reduce-conditional-logic.md

 parts of your domain logic, and they may even be simple when considered one-at-a-time.
 But when expressed as a whole it somehow transforms itself into an unmaintainable morass.

 If you're clever, then you can mitigate the problem with polymorphism and other OO fare.

-But those techniques exact a penalty, too: If you design things well, then you'll pay with indirection.
+But those techniques exact a penalty, too: If you design things correctly, then you'll pay with indirection.
 If you design things poorly, then you will still pay with indirection, but you also end up with <a href="https://pbs.twimg.com/media/BiJPfXBCIAAShKW.jpg" target="_blank">the wrong abstractions</a>.

 As you might have guessed, this is all just a setup to demonstrate how a language with pattern matching (e.g Elixir)